While the Travertine Hot Springs are no secret, there are several other hot springs close to the main pools that most first-time visitors miss!

 We wanted to share our personal experience from our visit to the Travertine Hot Springs to paint a realistic picture of what you can expect.
 If you don’t care to read it, the key takeaway is this; the most magical time to be at Travertine Hot Springs is at night!

-Avoiding Crowds & Secret Pools
+How to Avoid Crowds & Find the Secret Pools

 We visited on a Saturday afternoon in July.
 To no surprise, we arrived to find the main pool jam completely occupied with other people.